dsjanks1/deel-payslip-app/README.md

 ## TODOS

 1. On the payslipList page, I should have made the text: Your Payslips fixed to the top of the page and made the payslips scrollable not the entire page
+2. Native download of PDF not working.
+Would spend more time debugging
+3.